ajith-xilinx/aupera-fr-alveo-u30/new-aupera-fr-Readme - v2.md

 ## 5. Run Docker

-### 5.1 Copy Access Key & License Files to DRM path
+### 5.1 Copy Access Key & License Files to DRM Path

 + **Refer to above section 1 to generate a license file (cred.json) and choose a configuration file (conf.json)**<br>
 + Copy both the files to {NFS_ABS_PATH}/drm.